JW9506/Shoe-Shop/README.md

-# Shoe-Shop Project README
+# Shoe-Shop Project

-## Project Overview
+## Overview of Project
-This project simulates a microservices architecture using Spring Boot 3 and Java 17, designed to model a scalable and robust system.
-It demonstrates the latest features and best practices for building microservices with these technologies.
+This document serves as the technical documentation for the Shoe-Shop Project.
+The project is developed using Spring Boot 3 and Java 17, providing a simulation of a microservices architecture.
+It is intended to exemplify a scalable, robust system using current best practices in microservices development.

-## Key Features and Highlights
-- Description of key features like cross-module communication (`Get /api/order/allproducts`)
+## Functional Specifications
+- **Cross-Module Communication**: The project demonstrates cross-module communication with features such as `Get /api/order/allproducts`.
-- Unified exception handling with Exception Advice.
+- **Exception Handling**: Implements a unified approach to exception handling across services.
-- The Category table self-joins, product can being to one category and subcategory at a time.
+- **Database Design**: The Category table features a self-join, allowing a product to belong to a primary category and a subcategory simultaneously.
+Selecting a category returns all related products.
-- Selecting a category returns all products that belong to that category or the sub-categories.

-### Todo
+### Future Development Objectives
-- Modules should stay behind API Gateway.
+- **API Gateway Integration**: Implementing an API Gateway for module interactions.
-- Upgrade DB from in-memory H2 to actual remote DB.
+- **Database Upgrade**: Transitioning from an in-memory H2 database to a remote database system.
-- Frontend should interact with API Gateway.
+- **Frontend and API Gateway Interaction**: Enabling the frontend to interact with the API Gateway.
-- There should be an inventory module, to which the order-module will call, using Eureka.
+- **Inventory Module Implementation**: Adding an inventory module with Eureka integration for order processing.
-- There should be a billing module, which, using RabbitMQ, would subscribe to new order events from the order module.
+- **Billing Module Integration**: Incorporating a billing module subscribing to new order events via RabbitMQ.
-- Finish Checkout feature.
+- **Checkout Feature Completion**: Finalizing the checkout functionality.

 ### Microservices Architecture
-- **Order Service**: Manages customer orders.
-(Port: 8081)
+- **Order Service**: Port 8081 - Manages customer orders.
-- **Product Service**: Handles product details.
-(Port: 8082)
+- **Product Service**: Port 8082 - Manages product details.
-- **API Gateway**: Central entry point for microservices.
-(Port: 8090)
+- **API Gateway**: Port 8090 - Serves as the central entry point.
-- **Eureka Service**: Service registry for discovering microservices.
-(Port: 8091)
+- **Eureka Service**: Port 8091 - Provides service discovery.
-- **Auth Service**: Manages user authentication.
-(Port: 8092)
+- **Auth Service**: Port 8092 - Handles user authentication.

-### Inter-service Communication
+### Inter-Service Communication
-Details on how `order-service` communicates with `product-service` for product information.
+- Details regarding the interaction between `order-service` and `product-service` for product information retrieval.

 ## Project Setup
-Instructions for setting up the project, including details on individual `build.gradle` files for each microservice.
+- Just import the project into IntelliJ, or VSCode

 ## API Endpoints
 Overview of the available API endpoints.